cfreeman/CloudOLight/readme.md

-# DanceDanceSense
+# CloudOLight

-DanceDanceSense is a small wearable sensor based on an ESP8266 (NodeMCU or similar).
-It sends normalised accelerometer readings via OSC messages to a host computer.
+CloudOLight is the control software for a dress filled with amorphous clouds of light.
+The lighting pattern is controlled wirelessly via OSC messages.
+Two OSC endpoints control the colours and intensity of LEDs at the top and bottom of an LED array.
+The dress automatically interpolates everything else.

 ## Compiling:

 1. Install [PlatformIO for Atom](http://platformio.org/).
-2. Download or git clone DanceDance source code.
+2. Download or git clone CloudOLight source code.
-3. Open the DanceDanceSense project.
+3. Open the CloudOLight project.
 4. Edit the configuration at the top of src/main.cpp
 5. Build the project.
 6. Upload